WojciechKretowicz/Multicore-TSNE/README.md

 # Multicore t-SNE

-This is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten with python and Torch CFFI-based wrappers.
+This is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten with python CFFI-based wrapper.
 This code also works **faster than sklearn.TSNE** on 1 core.

 <center><img src="mnist-tsne.png" width="512"></center>